Carbon-Twelve-C12/supernova/docs/QUANTUM_SECURITY.md

 # Quantum-Resistant Cryptography and Security Hardening

-This document outlines the quantum-resistant cryptography and security hardening features implemented in Phase 3 of the Supernova blockchain project, now at version 0.7.5.
+This document outlines the quantum-resistant cryptography and security hardening features implemented in Phase 3 of the Supernova blockchain project, now at version 0.9.0.

 ## Current Implementation Status

-As of version 0.7.5, the quantum resistance features are approximately **98% complete**.
-All major quantum signature schemes have been fully implemented and integrated with the validation framework.
-Recent work has focused on resolving type system issues and improving the cohesion between the validation framework and quantum signature verification.
+As of version 0.9.0, the quantum resistance features are **100% complete**.
+All major quantum signature schemes have been fully implemented and integrated with the validation framework, with Falcon-based signatures serving as the primary quantum-resistant solution.
+The implementation includes comprehensive error handling between different cryptographic systems and full support for quantum/classical hybrid verification.

 ## Quantum-Resistant Cryptography